bflaven/ia_usages/ia_using_other_llm/README.md

 **Outro:**
 - Provide links to LM Studio (lmstudio.ai) and Mistral AI for viewers to explore further.
 - Invite viewers to like, comment, and subscribe for more tutorials on leveraging AI for productivity.

+## NOTES
+In an ironic way, here are some observations on AI:

+- Vary the supply sources, otherwise we will all “drink” from the same ChatGPT source.

+- With AI, personally, I oscillate between the complete delegation of all tasks, an old dream of automation in decision-making at the risk to face Information overloading (infobesity).

+- In the same way, the only rule to stick to is the same one mentioned by many lawyers: "Don't ask a question you don't know the answer to" because you have every chance of getting yourself into difficulty... **Indeed, how can you ensure that the AI does not tell you hallucinations?**

+- In subversive and unscrupulous crook mode, also fascinating the concept of fake, post-truth, fake-book.
+They say that in times of war the truth is the first victim.